Management & Governance

 Challenges in Seed Production

 The risk of human rights violations in the seed supply chain poses a particular challenge for Bayer.
-The focus here is on both the work of seasonal laborers and the risk of child labor.
+The focus here is on the risk of child labor.

 Our position on child labor is quite clear – it is not tolerated at Bayer.
 The employment of children in farming represents a high risk outside our own operations.
 We therefore obligate our suppliers to strictly refrain from employing children.